candycanetrain/Air2d2-StarWars/Questions.md

 2. modals
 3. bootstraps
 4. sass
+3/16/17
+1. I switched to modals.
+What to do with the sign up/login routes?
+Should I delete them?
+Go to /#/signup, nothing shows.

 #Things to do
 1. remove name from session form if logging in. only for sign up.